solo-io/gloo/docs/introduction/concepts.md

 ```

-Note that it is necessary to specify `paremeters` for this function invocation.
+Note that it is necessary to specify `parameters` for this function invocation.
 Some function destinations
 require extensions to be specified on the route they belong to.
 Documentation for each plugin can be found in the Plugins
 section.